 Integrating External Links to Your Git Provider

 If you have enabled any of the extra Git integration options (Show Links, Pull Requests Recommended, or Pull Requests Required), Looker provides external links to your Git provider’s interface.
 These external links open a new browser tab to your Git provider’s site.

 To view these external links, your developers must have an account with your Git provider, and must have access to the project’s Git repository.

-In the gear menu for each of your LookML files, Looker provides links to your Git provider’s site to view the file, view the Git blame information for the file, and to view the commit history for the file:
+In the three-dot menu for each of your LookML files, Looker provides links to your Git provider’s site to view the file, to view the Git blame information for the file, and to view the commit history for the file:

-In the Git menu, Looker provides a link to your project files on your Git provider’s site:
+In the Git Actions panel, Looker provides a link to your project files on your Git provider’s site: